 The violence on Sunday had erupted around 3 pm at a public meeting called by the Kapu State Committee at Tuni.
 They stopped the Ratnachal Express near Tuni railway station, ordered all the passengers to get down and set fire to some coaches.
 They also attacked the Tuni railway station and later blocked the tracks.

 The Railways had to cancel 14 trains between Vijayawada and Visakhapatnam, and divert many others.
 At least four railway employees and 15 police personnel, including two officers, were injured in the violence.
-Security forces were rushed to the town to control the situation.

 Naidu said a circle inspector and a constable were in serious condition.